PTL Library Project

 “The Peterborough Town Library has a very unique place in history and is an important attribute to the community.
 Situated at the junction of Main Street and Route 202, this structure speaks volumes to a passerby of the quality of the town.
 The current architecture of the library is not representative and deserves a structure that makes us proud.
 Having reviewed the plans for the new library, we are enthusiastic about the architectural design, as well as the potential new programming and direction made possible by the design.”

 –Stan Fry & Cy Gregg, Honorary Co-Chairs

 Under the leadership of the Library’s 1833 Society, a volunteer-driven capital campaign has undertaken raising the resources required for this landmark project.
-With the assistance of Porter Caesar, LLC, campaign counsel, the “quiet phase" of the Capital Campaign began in mid-2015 and will lead to the launch of the public phase in early 2018, with fundraising expected to conclude by Fall of 2018.
-Pledges may be fulfilled over a five-year payment period.
+With the assistance of Porter Caesar, LLC, campaign counsel, the “quiet phase" of the Capital Campaign began in mid-2015 and lead to the launch of the public phase in early 2018.
+Fundraising will continue until the Capital Campaign goal is met.
+Pledges may be fulfilled over a two-year payment period.

-Project leaders anticipate asking the residents of Peterborough to consider approval of a bond in 2018 for a portion of the project as the Town's investment in this quality-of-life improvement for the community.
+In 2018, project leaders were successful in asking town voters to approve a $3 million bond as the Town's investment in this quality-of-life improvement for the community.

 Invest in a Legacy